benjamin-robertson/acsc_e8_application_control/README.md

 See [here][2] page 2 for information on which applocker rules will be configured.

-In addition, the c:\choco will also be whitelisted for executables to allow chocolatey to run from its default directly.
+In addition, c:\choco will also be whitelisted for executables to allow chocolatey to run from its default directly.
 Chocolate is commonly used in conjunction with Puppet on Window for package management.
 [Chocolately][3]

 ## Warning
-**Please only apply this module to test nodes initially.
+**Only apply this module to test nodes initially.
 Applocker can prevent application from running and could cause outages in production systems.**

+Audit only mode can now be used to verify applocker rules before they are enforced.

 ### Setup Requirements

 The following modules are dependencies are required acsc_e8_application_control

-- [fervid-applocker][4]
-- [puppetlabs-registry][5]
+- [benjaminrobertson-applocker][4]

 ### Beginning with acsc_e8_application_control